green3g/can-arcgis/README.md

 #### `viewOptions`

-Options to be passed to the map view constructor.These options are passed via binding in the navigation extension.
+Options to be passed to the map view constructor.These options are documented in the [esri/views/View api](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-View.html)

 ```javascript
 viewOptions: {